Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Experiments

 \subsection{Ablation Studies}

 In this subsection, we conduct ablation studies to investigate the impact of the surrogate dataset size, the patch number for generating prototypes (i.e., $n$ in Eq. \ref{eq:1}), the patch number for training (i.e., $m$ in Eq. \ref{eq:2}, \ref{eq:3}, \ref{eq:5}, and \ref{eq:6}), and loss functions.
 All the experiments are conducted to steal the encoder pre-trained on CIFAR10.
-Regarding evaluations, the trained surrogate encoders are evaluated on CIFAR10 in the former three ablations studies.
-While investigating the impact of loss functions, we consider four different downstream datasets, i.e., F-MNIST, GTSRB, SVHN, and a challenging CIFAR100.
-Other configurations are fixed to the default setting and we report the achieved SA as results.
+For evaluations, the trained surrogate encoders are assessed on CIFAR10 in the first three ablation studies.
+While examining the influence of loss functions, we consider seven distinct downstream datasets, as shown in Table \ref{tab:4}, to derive a more comprehensive conclusion.
+Other configurations remain at their default settings, and we present the resulting SAs.

-\subsubsection{Surrogate Dataset Size}
+\subsubsection{Surrogate Dataset Size.}

 Recall our default setting where we randomly sample 2,500 images from Tiny ImageNet to construct the surrogate dataset, which is 5\% the size of CIFAR-10.
 We vary the ratio from 1\% to 10\% to investigate its impact.
 Figure \ref{fig: heat map} (a) shows that a larger surrogate dataset will accelerate the training and improve the attack performance.